-Five British Red Data Book invertebrates are closely associated with reedbeds, including Reed Leopard Moth (Phragmataecia castanaea) and a rove beetle Lathrobium rufipenne.
+Five British Red Data Book invertebrates are closely associated with reedbeds, including the Reed Leopard Moth (Phragmataecia castanaea) and a rove beetle Lathrobium rufipenne.
 In East Anglia, more than 700 species of invertebrate have been recorded from reedbeds, 23 of them in the Red Data Book.

 40 species in four Orders – Hemiptera, Lepidoptera (moths only), Coleoptera & Diptera – are known to feed only on reed, with a further 24 insects feeding partly on reed during their life cycle.
-A wide range of invertebrates are also associated with reeds even if they do not feed directly on it.
+A wide range of invertebrates are also associated with reeds, even if they do not feed directly on them.
 These include predators (mainly beetles and spiders) and parasites of the reed-feeding invertebrates which live in the stems, including gall-forming flies and solitary wasps.
 The solitary bee Hylaeus pectoralis nests in vacated cigar galls on reeds.

 Threats